 Note: if your eyes sit closer together, creating horizontal lines at eye level will also pull your eyes apart.

-Liv Tyler is stunning and we would never argue otherwise, however, her oblong face shape lends to the perfect example of how a cut can create fullness and lift.
+Liv Tyler is another stunner.
+Her oblong face shape lends to the perfect example of how a cut can create fullness and lift.
 As you can see in the left photo, Liv's primary hairstyle is straight and long.
 The narrow silhouette and longer vertical flow accentuate her longer face shape.
 In contrast, her long locks with heavier layering on the right widens her face and accentuates her beautiful high cheekbones.
 What a difference the right cut and a fringe makes, right?

 For the Men